SamSverko/dev-learning/jest.md

 #### not

-`.not` tests if something should not be a value:
+`.not` tests if value should not be a certain value:

 ```js
 test("Adds 2 + 2 to not equal 5", () => {